tolees/lego/content/B09BNV1HRL-de.md

 ℹ️:

-- Enthält eine detaillierte Nachbildung der Szene im Inneren des imperialen Leichten Kreuzers, in der Luke Skywalker wieder auftaucht
-- Das LEGO Star Wars Set enthält einen Drehaufzug, eine rotierende Duellplattform und eine gleitende „Macht“-Plattform zur Abwehr eines Dark Troopers
-- Das Luke Skywalker vs. Dark Troopers Set passt zusammen mit den LEGO Minifiguren in den Rucksack und kann so auch unterwegs gespielt werden
+- Portable play – Luke Skywalker vs Dark Troopers battle set can fit in a child’s backpack with the LEGO minifigures for play on the go
+- This LEGO Star Wars set comes with a revolving elevator, rotating battle platform and a sliding ‘Force’ platform to fend off Dark Troopers
+- This Mandalorian buildable toy also includes 3 Dark Troopers, each with blaster rifles, to inspire fun, creative roleplay
-- Das Set enthält 4 LEGO Star Wars Minifiguren: Luke Skywalker mit Lichtschwert und 3 Dark Troopers mit Blaster-Gewehren
+- There are 4 LEGO Star Wars minifigures in this set, including a Luke Skywalker minifigure with a green LEGO lightsaber
-- Mit diesem baubaren LEGO Mandalorian Set können Fans die Rückkehr von Luke Skywalker in der 2.
-Staffel von Star Wars: The Mandalorian nachstellen
+- The LEGO Star Wars set makes a great birthday gift idea for kids who are into The Mandalorian buildable toys
+- Features a detailed recreation of the scene inside the Imperial Light Cruiser where Luke Skywalker reappeared, from The Mandalorian Season 2

 [🛒 Buy it!!]({{< param buyurl >}})
 {{<world>}}B09BNV1HRL{{</world>}}